-It is an organ of the lymphatic system, of soft and spongy consistency that is located on the left side below the ribs and on the stomach.
+It is an organ of the lymphatic system of soft and spongy consistency located on the left side below the ribs and the stomach.

 Spleens in adults are usually about 5 inches wide and weigh about 6 ounces.

 The splenic artery carries blood to the spleen from the heart.
-Blood flows from the spleen through the splenic vein, which drains into a larger vein: the portal vein, which carries blood to the liver.
+Blood flows from the spleen through the splenic vein, which drains into a more prominent vein: the portal vein, which carries blood to the liver.

-The spleen covering is a fibrous tissue that covers the lymphatic and blood vessels, this tissue is also called splenic capsule.
+The spleen covering is a fibrous tissue surrounding the lymphatic and blood vessels; this tissue is also called a splenic capsule.

 The spleen is constituted by two basic types of tissues, which have different functions such as:

 The white pulp is the part of the immune system that fights infections.
-The white pulp is responsible for producing white blood cells called lymphocytes , which in turn are responsible for producing antibodies (these are specialized proteins to prevent the invasion of foreign substances).
+The white pulp is responsible for producing white blood cells called lymphocytes, which are responsible for producing antibodies (these are specialized proteins to prevent the invasion of foreign substances).

-The red pulp: is responsible for filtering the blood and eliminate unwanted substances.
-The red pulp also contains another type of white blood cells called phagocytes, these white blood cells ingest microorganisms, such as bacteria, fungi and viruses.
+The red pulp is responsible for filtering the blood and eliminating unwanted substances.
+The red pulp also contains another type of white blood cell called phagocytes; these white blood cells ingest microorganisms, such as bacteria, fungi, and viruses.

-Another function of the red pulp is to serve as a deposit to the different components of the blood such as white blood cells, platelets, with an annexed function that is the release of these elements.
+Another function of the red pulp is to serve as a deposit to the different blood components, such as white blood cells and platelets, with an annexed role in releasing these elements.

 Can you live without the spleen?

 Yes.
-Sometimes, the spleen must be removed surgically, using a procedure called splenectomy.
+Sometimes, the spleen must be removed surgically, using a splenectomy procedure.

-When this organ is eliminated, the organism loses part of its capacity to produce antibodies and to eliminate those undesirable microorganisms in the blood.
+When this organ is eliminated, the organism loses part of its capacity to produce antibodies and eliminate undesirable microorganisms in the blood.

-As a result of this suppression, when the body’s ability to fight infections is affected, the body acts in defense and then other organs such as the liver increase their ability to fight infections, monitor and discard some red blood cells for lack of functionality .
+As a result of this suppression, when the body’s ability to fight infections is affected, the body acts in defense.
+Then other organs, such as the liver, increase their ability to fight infections and monitor and discard some red blood cells for lack of functionality.

-People who do not have a spleen have a particularly high risk of infection due to the role of the spleen in fighting certain types of bacteria, such as Streptococcus pneumoniae, Neisseria meningitidis and Haemophilus influenzae.
+People who do not have a spleen have an exceptionally high risk of infection due to the role of the spleen in fighting certain types of bacteria, such as Streptococcus pneumonia and Neisseria meningitides Haemophilus influenzae.

 Because of this risk, people receive vaccines to help protect them from infection with these organisms.
 Patients should also make sure they receive the influenza vaccine every year.

-Some patients should take antibiotics daily to prevent infections, particularly when they have another disorder such as sickle cell anemia or cancer, which increases the risk of developing life-threatening infections.
+Some patients should take antibiotics daily to prevent infections, particularly when they have another disorder such as sickle cell anemia or cancer, which increases the risk of developing life-threatening illnesses.

-The function of the spleen is to act as a filter of the blood, this can control the amount of blood that is stored in the body.
+The function of the spleen is to act as a filter of the blood; this can control the amount of blood stored in the body.

-But its main function is in conjunction with the lymph nodes, localize bacteria, viruses, and some microorganism.
+But its primary function is in conjunction with the lymph nodes, localize bacteria, viruses, and some microorganisms.

 The spleen produces white blood cells or lymphocytes that will be responsible for producing antibodies that fight them, preventing the spread of infections.